godswill-ikot/godswill-ikot.github.io/_posts/2022-07-05-insufficient-data.md

 - #### Gateway(Router) Configuration:

   Go to settings and then click NETWORK and set ADAPTER 1 for (desktop 1) to INTERNAL NETWORK, ADAPTER 2 for (desktop 2) to INTERNAL NETWORK, ADAPTER 3 to NAT (Internet Access), and ADAPTER 4 to INTERNAL NETWORK for all 192.168.200.1 network.<br>
-Set the network this way:
+Set the network this way: view  [previous post](/posts/2023/03/nest-map) for indentation
 <div style="background-color: #f0f8ff; border-left: 5px solid #007acc; padding: 10px; margin: 25px 0; font-style: italic; font-weight: bold;">
 <p style="color: #333; font-size: 13px; line-height: 1.5;">